klauspost/compress/README.md

 The downside is that the compression ratio is usually considerably worse than even the fastest conventional compression.
 The compression raio can never be better than 8:1 (12.5%).

 So the constant time compression can be used as a "better than nothing" mode, where you cannot risk the encoder to slow down on some content.
 For comparison, the size of the "Twain" text is *233460 bytes* (+29% vs. level 1) and encode speed is 144MB/s (4.5x level 1).
 So in this case you trade a 30% size increase for a 4 times speedup.

+For more information see my blog post on [Constant Time Compression](http://blog.klauspost.com/constant-time-gzipzip-compression/).

 # gzip/zip optimizations
  * Uses the faster deflate